MGessinger/Cascade/doc/source/cascade.rst

 Functions
 ------------------

+.. function:: slong truncation_bound (arb_t eta, arb_t rho, slong bits)
+	Return a bound for the number of coefficients necessary to assert the Taylor expansion to have a tail of less than 2^-*bits*.

-.. function:: ulong find_power_series (acb_ode_t ODE, acb_t z, arb_t rad, slong bits)
+.. function:: slong find_power_series (acb_ode_t ODE, slong numOfCoeffs, slong bits)

-    Finds a solution to *ODE*, by recursively computing the coefficients of the power series expansion. *z* stores the distance from the origin within which a precision of *bits* should be achieved. *rad* contains a lower bound for the radius of convergence.
-This could (and in general should) be obtained by calling :func:`radiusOfConvergence`.
+    Finds a solution to *ODE*, by recursively computing the coefficients of the power series expansion until the solution has a degree of *numOfCoeffs*.
+This number could (and in general should) be obtained by calling :func:`truncation_bound`.

 .. function:: void analytic_continuation (acb_t res, acb_ode_t ODE, acb_srcptr path, slong len, slong prec, int output_series)